Precision Aerospace / Pacific Fighters Museum

 Admission $5.00 (adults), closed to the public, see below

 Precision Aerospace is a restoration and parts manufacturing company for warbirds founded in 1997.
-The company moved from Melbourne to Wangaratta to occupy the hanger formally used by Air World.
+The company moved from Melbourne to Wangaratta Airport to the hangar formerly used by Air World.

-Inside, they have an active restoration shop and aircraft on display, known as "Pacific Aircraft Museum".
+Inside, the hangar Precision established an active restoration facility and aircraft display area known as "Pacific Aircraft Museum".
 Precision is a sub-contractor for Fighter Factory / Gerald Yagen on a number of restorations.
 The company does not have an official website at present.
+Also known as Precision Aerospace Productions (PAP).

 Ki-61 Tony Manufacture